-Having regard to the issues raised in the rule change request and during consultation, the Commission is satisfied that the draft rule, which is a more preferable rule, will, or is likely to, better contribute to the achievement of the NEO by promoting the efficient operation and investment in electricity services for the long-term interests of consumers, for the following reasons: - Although the units do not provide a firm hedge to unit holders, market participants use the units to provide risk mitigation where they operate in two interconnected regions. - By allowing market participants to participate in a secondary market for units and improving the liquidity of the market, market participants will be able to more efficiently manage their risks and therefore more efficiently deliver electricity services to consumers.
+Having regard to the issues raised in the rule change request and during consultation, the Commission is satisfied that the final rule, which is a more preferable rule, will, or is likely to, better contribute to the achievement of the NEO.
+The final rule will promote the efficient operation and investment in electricity services for the long-term interests of consumers, for the following reasons: - Although the units do not provide a firm hedge to unit holders, market participants use the units to provide risk mitigation where they operate in two interconnected regions. - By allowing market participants to participate in a secondary market for units and improving the liquidity of the market, market participants will be able to more efficiently manage their risks and therefore more efficiently deliver electricity services to consumers.
 Units that can be traded more easily are also likely to bear greater value for market participants, resulting in higher auction proceeds.
-Where TNSPs are the recipient of the auction proceeds, increased auction proceeds, all else being equal, should reduce the TUOS charges to be collected from the TNSPs' customers. - Risk allocation is considered efficient if it is being allocated to the party that has the information, ability and incentives to best manage the risks.
-Efficient allocation of risks in the NEM leads to lower costs for consumers as the adverse effects of default are better managed.
-TNSPs and by extension their customers, receive the benefit of the primary auction through the receipt of the auction proceeds.
-The TNSP bears the risk associated with default by a primary auction holder.
-Secondary buyers and sellers are the recipient of the benefits of secondary trading.
-The introduction of secondary trading changes the risk profile of this market as it separates the payment of auction proceeds from the right to receive inter-regional settlement residues associated with the unit.
-Therefore, as the recipient of the benefits of secondary trading are given the change in risks associated with a secondary market, it is appropriate that secondary buyers and sellers bear the risk associated with the secondary market, and not TNSPs and consumers. - As a result of TNSPs receiving priority in relation to AEMO paying out auction proceeds, the TNSP, and by extension its customers, are at least in the same position as if secondary trading was not introduced.
-Further, where secondary trading market participants are electricity retailers, their customers may benefit in terms of lower costs as a result of the retailer being able to better manage the risks faced from operating in inter-connected regions.
-Further detail on these reasons can be found in Chapter 4.
+Where TNSPs are the recipient of the auction proceeds, increased auction proceeds, all else being equal, should reduce the TUOS charges to be collected from the TNSPs customers.
+48 See clause 3.18.1(b)(2)(i) of the final rule.